I recently received an email claiming I should stop “harping” about using BCc:. I giggled.

 They then literally scolded me for not mentioning how to find the BCc: in their email program.
 How can I recommend readers do a certain thing without telling them how?

 They could have used the help tab in their software.
 Or visited their email software provider’s support pages, right?
+But not knowing where the BCc: is located, that’s all on me.

 BCc: is a Privacy Tool

-Using BCc: is primarily used to not expose the email addresses of your contacts to those they may not know.
-Yes, it can also be used to “hide” who you are copying on an email, but more times than not folks who do that do so for less than professional reasons.
+Using BCc: is primarily used not to expose the email addresses of your contacts to those they may not know.
+Yes, it can also be used to “hide” who you are copying on an email, but more times than not, folks who do that do so for less than professional reasons.

 Where is the BCc:?
 How do you find it?

-All I have to do is right click by the Cc: field and then I can check the BCc: option to be available for that particular email.
+Some email software programs do not make the BCc: intuitively findable or visible.
+For example, the email software program I use is PostBox.
+All I have to do is right-click by the Cc: field, and then I can check the BCc: option to be available for that particular email.

 Start a new message, then:

-- In Outlook, if BCc: isn’t showing, create a message, and from the View menu, click BCc: Field.
+• In Outlook, if BCc: isn’t showing, create a message, and from the View menu, click BCc: Field.

-- In Outlook Express, click View >All Headers.
+• In Outlook Express, click View > All Headers.

-What about @yahoo.com, @hotmail.com or @gmail.com?
+What about @yahoo.com, @hotmail.com, or @gmail.com?
 Why are you using those freebie accounts for your business email?
 Stop that right now.

 When to use BCc:

-The primary use of the BCc: feature should be used when emailing a bunch of contacts who do not know each other.
-You do not want to publish their email addresses without their permission or expose them to strangers.
-For more read my article: Don’t Brush Off Privacy!
+The primary use of BCc: should be when emailing many contacts who do not know each other.
+You do not want to publish their email addresses without permission or expose them to strangers.

 Learn and Respect Privacy

-I hope I wasn’t too harpy.
+(I hope I wasn’t too “harpy.”)